Evangelical Methodist Church in the Philippine Islands: History

 Behind the founding of the IEMELIF were Filipino nationalist and subsequent independence movements that blossomed in the late 19th century.
-Filipinos wanted full autonomy in all spheres including religion, as three centuries of Spanish rule were marked by the Catholic Church's near-absolute control over the colony's temporal and spiritual affairs.
+Filipinos wanted full autonomy in all spheres including religion, as over three centuries of Spanish rule were marked by the Catholic Church's near-absolute control over the colony's temporal and spiritual affairs.

 When the United States of America colonised the islands in 1898, they introduced Protestantism, which they propagated together with early Filipino evangelists.
-The Insular Government, in contrast to the Spanish employment of the Catholic Church (by then disestablished as the state church), had a policy of religious tolerance.
+The Insular Government had a policy of religious tolerance, in contrast to Spanish employment of the Catholic Church (by then disestablished as the state church).
 Although the Americans upheld this principle of religious freedom, Filipinos wanted a truly autonomous church consistent with their yearnings for political freedom.

 A group of Filipino preachers in the Methodist Episcopal mission in Tondo put up "Ang Katotohanan” (The Truth), an organisation that carried on evangelistic work in the country.

 Nicolás Zamora

 Nicolás Zamora y Villegas was the first Filipino Protestant minister, well-known in Filipino and American evangelical circles.
-He was also the founder and pastor of what is now the Knox Memorial Church.
+He was also the founder and pastor of what is now Knox Memorial Church.
 His father, Don Paulino Zamora, had been exiled from the colony for possession of a Bible, while Don Paulino's uncle, Father Jacinto Zamora, was one of the Gomburza priests who had been executed in 1872 by the Spaniards for supposed participation in the Cavite Mutiny.

 When approached by Ang Katotohanan, Zamora accepted the leadership against the advice and importuning of the Americans.
-After some preparation, the group established the Iglesia Evangelica Metodista en las Islas Filipinas on 28 February 1909.
+After some preparation, the group established the Iglesia Evangélica Metodista en las Islas Filipinas on 28 February 1909.
 Their vision and motivation was faith in God's providence, and belief that the Filipino was capable of erecting a self-sustaining, autonomous, and self-propagating evangelical church.